 - Away from moisture, light, and heat, keep the product in its original container at room temperature.

-You should also be aware of the vitamins and minerals included in any additional supplements or consumables you take.
+You should also know the vitamins and minerals included in any additional supplements or consumables you take.
 Some vitamins and minerals might be toxic in excess for you or your unborn child.